-- when future taxable temporary differences arise from the initial recognition of goodwill; - when future taxable temporary differences arise from the initial recognition of an asset or liability in a transaction which is not a business combination and affects neither accounting profit nor taxable profit (tax loss) on the transaction date;

-- with respect to future taxable temporary differences associated with investments in subsidiaries and associates and interests in joint arrangements, when the Group is able to control the timing of the reversal of the temporary differences and it is probable that the temporary differences will not reverse in the foreseeable future; or, - with respect to future deductible temporary differences associated with investments in subsidiaries and associates and interests in joint arrangements, when it is probable that the temporary differences will not reverse in the foreseeable future or it is remote that taxable profit will be available against which the temporary differences can be utilized.
+- when future taxable temporary differences arise from the initial recognition of goodwill; - when deferred tax assets or liabilities result from the initial recognition of assets or liabilities for transactions that are not a business combination, do not affect accounting profit or taxable income (tax deductible loss) when the transaction happens, and there is no future additive temporary difference or deductible temporary difference, - with respect to future taxable temporary differences associated with investments in subsidiaries and associates and interests in joint arrangements, when the Group is able to control the timing of the reversal of the temporary differences and it is probable that the temporary differences will not reverse in the foreseeable future; or, - with respect to future deductible temporary differences associated with investments in subsidiaries and associates and interests in joint arrangements, when it is probable that the temporary differences will not reverse in the foreseeable future or it is remote that taxable profit will be available against which the temporary differences can be utilized.

 Deferred tax assets are recognized for deductible temporary differences, net operating tax losses and deferred tax credits to the extent that it is probable that they can be used against future taxable profit.
-At the fiscal year-end, the Group reviews the carrying amount of deferred tax assets and reduces it to the extent that it is no longer probable that sufficient taxable profit will be available to allow the benefit to be utilized.
-The Group also reviews items unrecognized as deferred tax assets at the fiscal year-end and recognizes them to the extent that it becomes probable that future taxable profits will be available to allow the banefit to allow the benefits to be utilized.
+At the fiscal yearend, the Group reviews the carrying amount of deferred tax assets and reduces it to the extent that it is no longer probable that sufficient taxable profit will be available to allow the benefit to be utilized.
+The Group also reviews items unrecognized as deferred tax assets at the fiscal year-end and recognizes them to the extent that it becomes probable that future taxable profits will be available to allow the benefits to be utilized.